Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 ## Technologies Used

 ### Languages
-- Python/Django- Used to create all functionality of the site, all pages are rendered using django.
+- Python/Django - Used to create all functionality of the site, all pages are rendered using django.
-- PostgreSQL- Used for the site database.
+- PostgreSQL - Used for the site database.
-- HTML- Used for the bulk of the site.
-Using django's templating langauge to render database items.
+- HTML- Used for the bulk of the site, using django's templating langusge to render database items.
 - CSS- Mostly used in conjunction with the Boostrap CSS library to style and structure all the pages.

 ### Programs
 - Git Pod: Used as a code editor.
-Was used as it's workspaces are in their own virtual enviroments.
+This was used as it's workspaces are in their own virtual environments.
     Also has the same structure as VS Code.
 - Balsamic: Used to create wireframes.
 - Heroku: Used to deploy the site for public use.